acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 **Thermal Solutions for Real-Time Robotics**

-Several strategies can mitigate thermal throttling issues:
+Several strategies can mitigate thermal throttling issues on the Raspberry Pi 5:

 1. **Improved Physical Cooling**:
+   - Use the official Raspberry Pi 5 Active Cooler
-   - Add heatsinks to the CPU and RAM
+   - Install larger heatsinks on the CPU, RAM, and power chip
    - Ensure proper airflow in enclosures
-   - Consider active cooling (fans) for demanding applications
+   - Consider active cooling (40mm fans) for demanding applications
    - Design cases with thermal management in mind

 2. **Thermal Load Management**: